Notlassian/Noinfluence/README.md

 ### Launch the Environment

-Unleash the power of Noinfluence:
+Run the complete application in one command:

 ```bash
 docker compose up